galvanizejs/prep-week3-project3/README.md

-# week6-project1
+# Week 3 - Project 3

-Use the Week 6 - Lecture #1 material to assist you in completing this assignment.
+Use the Week 3 Lecture material on functions to assist you in completing this assignment.

 If you have any questions, please reach out to your classmates or instructor.